Why study business & economics?

 Bachelor of Business

 "While I was at uni I did the Corporate Internship, which was a great subject.
 I was placed at MONA and then offered the ‘Big Four’ accounting jobs when I graduated.
-Some people think being an accountant is boring but not for me at Roadshow Films.
-I get to see lots of movies before they are released!
-Going through UTAS has worked out really well for me."
+Some people think being an accountant is boring but not for me at Roadshow Films."

 - Auditing and tax consulting